 Dr. Dre: Mistakes, Mourning And Moving Forward

 Considered by many to be hip-hop’s greatest producer, Andre “Dr. Dre” Young, pioneered gangsta hip-hop and his own variation of the sound, dubbed G-Funk.
-From multi-platinum albums to the recent blockbuster hit movie, Straight Outta Compton, and his marriage going on 20 years this year, Dr. Dre is feeling pretty good.
+From multi-platinum albums to the blockbuster hit biopic, Straight Outta Compton, and his marriage of 20+ years, Dr. Dre is feeling pretty good.
 In fact, his hometown of Compton, Calif., has declared June 19 “Dre Day” and has an annual celebration to honor its wealthiest alum.

 But don’t mistake all of his success as something easy to accomplish.
 Along the way, Dre has been hit time and time again by heartache and pain, but it was his response to it all that helped him move forward.

 When he was just one-year-old Dr. Dre’s brother Jerome passed away from pneumonia.
 He also lost half brother Tyree, who he dedicated the last song on ‘Chronic 2001’ ‘The Message’ to.

 “My brother was my best friend,” confesses Dre in a 2015 interview.
 “Watching that scene in the movie was the hardest thing to do.
 He was my life.”

 In the song, Dre breaks it down even more: